 The contestants perform the start and end scenes of a soap opera set in a location given by the audience.

-A contestant is given a topic and a style of song to perform.
+One or more contestants are given a topic - sometimes a guest or audience member - and a style of song to perform.

 The contestants act out a scene speaking only in song titles.

 Variation: Contestants swap over (as in Questions Only) if they mess up.

 One contestant acts out a scene whilst another provides the sound effects.